hackclub/some-assembly-required/README.md

 After the data fetched is decoded, the CPU now has an instruction that it will execute.

 If the instruction is an arithmetic (like adding or subtracting) or logical (like comparing two digits to give a true or false) instruction, it has an extra step of being sent to something called the **arithmetic-logic unit**, or **ALU**, which is made from a series of [logic gates](#boolean-logic).
-The ALU would then return either a new value, true, or false, which is stored in a register until an instruction needs it again.
+The ALU would then return a value, which is stored in a register until an instruction needs it.

 #### Modern Day